So we didn’t start LTBI just to taco bout food.

 Well, okay.
 Maybe a little bit.
-We also started it because it is a basic human condition to want to make a difference, and this is our tiny way of trying to contribute.
-One of the main points I’d like to get across is inspiration makes us human, and everyone should seek out one thing that inspires us everyday.
+We also started it because it is a necessary human condition to want to make a difference, and this is our small way of trying to contribute.
+One of the main points I’d like to get across is inspiration makes us human, and everyone should seek out one thing that inspires us every day.
 Today I was inspired by:

-1. Strange marshmallow clouds outside.
+- Strange marshmallow clouds outside.

 2. My pup Millie.

-3. Summer time tomatoes from the garden.
+3. Summertime tomatoes from the garden.

-½ Cup Buttermilk
+- ½ Cup Buttermilk

-2 Medium Green Tomatoes Sliced
+- 2 Medium Green Tomatoes Sliced

-½ Cup Cornmeal
+- ½ Cup Cornmeal

-½ Cup AP Flour
+- ½ Cup All-Purpose Flour

-1 Tsp Your favorite seasoning salt (Tony Chachere's or some such)
+- 1 tsp Your favorite seasoning salt (Tony Chachere's or some such).

-Vegetable Oil Enough vegetable oil to fill your cast iron pan about ¼ inch
+- Vegetable Oil Enough vegetable oil to fill your cast iron pan about ¼ inch

-6 Slices Cooked bacon I can tell you how I do it, if you want.
+- 6 slices cooked bacon I can tell you how I do it if you want.
 Baking sheet, 400' oven, 12 minutes

-1 Cup Arugula Or spinach or parsley or whatever leafy thing you have lying around
+- 1 cup Arugula Or spinach or parsley or whatever leafy thing you have lying around

-4½ inch slices Whole wheat Bread Lightly toasted, hearty whole wheat bread.
+- 4 ½ inch slices Whole wheat Bread Lightly toasted, hearty whole wheat bread.
 NO sandwich bread.
 This SOB will rip right through it.

-1 tsp Mayonaisse To taste
+- 1 tsp Mayonaisse to taste

 Whisk the egg and buttermilk together in a bowl and set aside. *If you are wondering what to do with the rest of the container of buttermilk, make pancakes tomorrow!
 Or biscuits.
 Or a really rad salad dressing.
 Remind me to give you guys these recipes later, or I'll forget.